-iPhone 5 won't come packing NFC capabilities?Alex Wagner - Deputy Managing Editor, News Desk
+iPhone 5 won't come packing NFC capabilities?Alex Wagner - Editorial Director of News and Content

 One of the features rumored to be coming to Apple's iPhone 5 this summer, besides a bigger display, is near field communication support for mobile payments and remote computing.
 Now we're hearing that NFC won't make it into an iPhone this year thanks to a "lack of a clear standard across the industry."
 This news comes from sources at multiple U.K. carriers that claim to have met with Apple in the past.
 That doesn't mean that the folks in Cupertino aren't working on an iOS NFC solution, though, as those same tipsters claim that Apple is working on its own NFC implementation that would "link payments with iTunes" and could be introduced in an iPhone next year.